afg984/afgprof/README.md

     The result is a directory named with your application's pid

+5. Put your application's native binaries (*.so, *.out, etc) to the directory `objects/`

+    They are used by `afgprof` to resolve symbols and line numbers.

+    If you want to put them elsewhere, you can specify it via the `-objdir` option.

-5. Use the post-process tool to read the profile result, it outputs JSON to stdout
+6. Run `afgprof <pid>` to read the profile result, it outputs JSON to stdout

     `afgprof 19212` (for example, if your pid is 19212)